How Transfer and Articulation Works

-- Following the published transfer agreements should result in no loss of credits upon transfer, and
+Following the published transfer agreements should result in no loss of credits upon transfer

 Transfer students should meet with advisors at both colleges to ensure they are taking appropriate courses.
 Students should log into the student portal and review their Academic Advising Report to confirm proper application of transfer credit.

-Should you have further questions, Janet Stake, Academic and Student Affairs Officer, can be reached at email@example.com.
+Should you have further questions please reach out to Janet Stake, our Academic and Student Affairs Officer.

 Academic and Transfer Policy Analyst